phosgene89/phosgene89.github.io/hnsw.md

 #### Overview of Graph Construction
 To construct the graph element by element, the procedure is as follows:

-1. Get the maximum layer of inserted element q.
+1. Get the maximum layer of inserted element $q$.
 1. Do a layer by layer greedy search for an entry point.
 1. Create connections from the entry point found in step 2. using the connection building heuristic.
-1. If an element has too many connections, discard the ones that are further from q.
+1. If an element has too many connections, discard the ones that are further from $q$.

 #### Creating Connections
 The procedure for finding connections in the above step 3. is as follows: